-Since that time, the Utah

-Division of Wildlife Resources

-(DWR) and the Governor's Public

-Lands Policy Coordinating Office

-(PLPCO) have finalized a customized, separate memorandum of

-understanding (MOU) with each

-of the following state agencies: the

-Division of Forestry, Fire and State

-Lands; DWR; Division of Parks

-and Recreation; Division of Oil, Gas and Mining; Department of Natural Resources; Department of Agriculture and Food; Governor's Office of Outdoor Recreation; PLPCO and the Department of Transportation.
+As discussed in the 2015 annual report, the Utah Division of Wildlife Resources (DWR) and the Governor's Public Lands Policy Coordinating Office (PLPCO) have finalized a customized memorandum of understanding (MOU) with each of the following state agencies: the Division of Forestry, Fire and State Lands; DWR; Division of Parks and Recreation; Division of Oil, Gas and Mining; Department of Natural Resources; Department of Agriculture and Food; Governor's Office of Outdoor Recreation; PLPCO and the Department of Transportation.

-Each MOU identifies steps that each agency will take to help implement the State Plan.
-In order to track the effectiveness of these MOUs and to provide ongoing oversight, coordination and accountability of the commitments that were made within each MOU, DWR and PLPCO developed an online reporting framework.
-It tracks past and ongoing agency coordination efforts that occur statewide
+Each MOU identifies the steps each agency will take to help implement the State Plan.
+To track the effectiveness of these MOUs - and to provide ongoing oversight, coordination and accountability of the commitments made in each MOU - DWR and PLPCO developed an online reporting framework to document past and ongoing agency-coordination efforts that occur statewide.
+Use of that tracking tool continued throughout 2016.
+At the time of this writing, 279 coordination records had been entered into the database.
+Information stored there PAGE 5

-At the time of this writing, 182 coordination records have been entered into that database.
-Information stored there includes actions related to the following activities, among others:
+PAGE 4 2016 ANNUAL REPORT UTAH DEPARTMENT OF NATURAL RESOURCES includes actions related to the following activities, among others: